Steregushchiy-class corvette: 2020

 The first six corvettes participated in a large-scale exercise of the Russian Navy in March–April 2020.
 The exercise has been suggested to be an answer to the largest NATO post-Cold War simulation of amphibious landing in Europe Defender 2020.

 The Russian exercise started with corvette Stoikiy and tank landing ship (LST) Korolyov being deployed to the North Sea in early March.
 In mid and late March, the three remaining corvettes saw deployments as well.
 Boikiy was active in the southern North Sea, together with LSTs Minsk and Kaliningrad, while Steregushchiy and Soobrazitelnyy were active in the central North Sea.
 Auxiliary ships present included the tug Nikolay Chiker, tankers Kola and Akademik Pashin, as well as special-purpose ship Yantar.

-Adding the Yaroslav Mudry's deployment to the Indian Ocean, this means that all active major surface combatants of the Baltic Fleet were active at the same time, which was an unprecedented event at the time and can be roughly compared only with the Ocean Shield 2019 exercise, where two LSTs, three corvettes and a frigate were active in the Baltic Sea.
-At the same time, however, frigates Admiral Grigorovich, Admiral Essen and Admiral Makarov of the Black Sea Fleet were also active.
+Adding the Yaroslav Mudry's deployment to the Indian Ocean, all active major surface combatants of the Baltic Fleet were active at the same time, which was an unprecedented event at the time and can be roughly compared only with the Ocean Shield 2019 exercise, where two LSTs, three corvettes and a frigate were active in the Baltic Sea.
+At the same time, frigates Admiral Grigorovich, Admiral Essen and Admiral Makarov of the Black Sea Fleet were active.
 On 26 March, the combined Russian force with two Black Sea Fleet frigates, three corvettes and two LSTs of the Baltic Fleet was tracked by a nine-ship strong Royal Navy squadron.

 At the Pacific Fleet, Sovershennyy and Gromkiy held an exercise along with cruiser Varyag, destroyers Bystryy, Admiral Tributs, Admiral Panteleyev, tracking ship Marshal Krylov and icebreakers Sadko, Ivan Susanin, as well as civilian icebreaker Kapitan Khlebnikov in the Sea of Japan.
 Another exercise was held in the Bering Sea by corvettes MPK-82, MPK-107, Ust-Ilimsk, Kholmsk, Moroz, Razliv, Iney, Smerch and two minesweepers.